Weyauwega, Wisconsin, derailment: Cause

 Subsequent investigation and litigation established that the derailment was caused by an undetected, fractured heel block in a switch.
 The fracture then propagated through several bolt holes.
 A contributing factor was a lock bar that had been missing for approximately a year.

 Litigation and costs

 Nine individuals who were affected by the evacuation filed a class action suit seeking punitive and treble damages against Wisconsin Central on March 26, 1996.
-By the end of the year, 13 additional families and two businesses joined the suit against the railroad, and another business filed a separate suit for damages in Waupaca County District Court.
+By the end of the year, 13 additional families and two businesses joined the suit against the railroad, and another business filed a separate suit for damages in Waupaca County Circuit Court.
 Another company filed a separate suit in U.S. District Court for damages.
 Both of the separate suits were eventually dismissed.
 In 1998, the railroad estimated the costs from the derailment and class action suit to be valued at $28 million, of which Wisconsin Central had paid $27.2 million by the end of 1998.